WuBingzheng/primitive_fixed_point_decimal/README.md

   the [Specify Scale](#specify-scale) section for details.

 - Supports both signed and unsigned types.

+Less important, yet might also be what you need:

 - Supports scale larger than the significant digits of the underlying integer type.
 For example `ConstScaleFpdec<i8, 4>` represents numbers in range